-6. Quit smoking – Tobacco use is the single largest preventable cause of disease and premature death in the United States, increasing your risks of lung disease, cancer and heart attacks.
+6. Quit smoking: Tobacco use is the single largest preventable cause of disease and premature death in the United States, increasing your risks of lung disease, cancer and heart attacks.
 Ready to quit?
-Contact your local Health Promotion office to register for the brand new Operation Tobacco-Free Marine tobacco cessation workshop!
+Contact your local Health Promotion office to register for the Operation Tobacco-Free Marine tobacco cessation workshop!
 Click here for more information.

-7. Spend more time with family - The Marine Corps offers several resources for dealing with stress and conflicts.
+7. Spend more time with family: The Marine Corps offers several resources for dealing with stress and conflicts.
 LifeSkills offers classes in conflict management, communication, building healthy relationships and more.
 Click here to find a course near you.
+The Community Counseling Program and DSTRESS lines are also available.

 Getting a degree doesn’t have to put you in debt.
 Savings, scholarships, grants, and the right school choice can all help your child finance his education without taking on mountains of student loan debt.